suXinjke/suxin.space/frontend/notes/2024-03-05_tracking-down-playstation-pointers-using-debuggers-ghidra/_advanced_achievements.md

 ![](./pcsx2-debugger-1/pcsx2-debugging-4.png)

 What's above me is `jalr v1` which is unfortunate (I'm worried that it might be called with different addresses from `v1`), and none of the registers have value of `0x1FCDF90` anymore.
-It doesn't hurt to try to double click the `jalr` instruction to set Execute breakpoint, disable all other breakpoints (they have checkbox for that in the list), and press Run at the top right of Debugger to see what happens.
+It doesn't hurt to try to double click the `jalr` instruction to set break-on-execute breakpoint, disable all other breakpoints (they have checkbox for that in the list), and press Run at the top right of Debugger to see what happens.

 ![](./pcsx2-debugger-1/pcsx2-debugging-5.png)